Venezuela's Chavez exalted as "father" and "martyr" by followers

 At various points, recordings of Chavez singing songs or making impassioned speeches blared through loudspeakers, reducing many to tears.

 Chavez's imprint may endure for years.
-His preferred successor, acting President Nicolas Maduro, is favored to win an election that is expected to be called in the next 30 days.
+His preferred successor, acting President Nicolas Maduro, is favoured to win an election that is expected to be called in the next 30 days.

 Fans of Chavez hope that Maduro, who for now lacks the charisma and zeal of his former boss, could grow into his new role.